dangtom700/StudyApp_V2_May18_2024/README.md

 # Study Tracker

+This document is to introduce the project for more detail and update, refer to the interactive documentation in html the doc folder.

 ## Introduction

 This project creates a CLI application that can keep track of my study progress through dashboards.